 Note: these costs are based on non-catered single occupancy student halls.
 If you are interested in catered student halls, budget for more.

 Studying in the UK is good value for money and the average costs here are lower than in both the USA and Australia.

 You will find that UK graduates are among the most employable in the world.
 In fact, seven in ten international students say that they are progressing further, being promoted quicker, and earning more because of their UK education.

-Still, investing a considerable sum in your education can be a difficult decision.
+Still, investing a considerable sum in your education does require careful consideration.
 Here are some details on the type of budget you are going to need to study in the UK.